uma-dev/GCP-course/notes.md

  #### Log Router

  Is a tool that manages the logs from Cloud Logging API and decides what to ingest, what to discard and where to route.
 It sends logs to two types of logs buckets:
  - **_Required**: Holds Amin activity, system events and access transparency logs.
 Is retained for __400 days and cannot delete logs before it or modify retention period__
  - **_Default**: All other logs.
 Logs are retained for __30 days, logs can be disabled and retention period can be edited up to 10 years__.

  Old logs can be exported to Clod storage bucket, Big Query dataset or Cloud Pub/Sub topic.

+ Some export use cases are:

+ - Troubleshooting using VM Logs: Install cloud logging agent in all VM
+ - Export Logs to BigQuery for querying with SQL queries: Install cloud logging agent in VMs, create a BigQuery dataset and export **sink** in Cloud logging with BQ as destination.
+ - Retain logs for external auditors: Create a export **sink** in Cloud logging with a bucket as a destination, provide auditors with Storage Object Viewer role and you can see it with Data Studio.